nkolisambongeni10-dev/Supplementary-data-/README.md

 Supplementary Data

-This repository contains the supplementary information and supporting documents for my research submission.
+This repository contains the supplementary information and supporting documents for my manuscript submission.

 Contents